nicodoerre/PR_work_submission/ReadMe.md

 ## How to showcase the model
 To generate outputs and to showcase the model, the `showcase.py` script must be used.
 Simply call it like this: `python showcase.py` with the additional arguments discussed below:
-- `--model_path`: Thelocation under which the to be used model is saved
+- `--model_path`: The location under which the to be used model is saved
 - `--device`: The device the processing should take place on
 - `--img_path`: The path to the to be upscaled image. the image needs to be in a floder called `imgs` and in a subfolder called `ground_truth`.
 Otherwise it needs to be changed in the `main` function.
 - `--scale`: The scale of the upscaling